Gradient GTM

 • Key stakeholders identified beyond the champion

-• Early buying process understood: who decides, who influences
+• Buying process understood: who decides, who influences

 • Timeline is plausible, not aspirational ("Q3" with no budget cycle context doesn't count)

+Easy in, hard out.
 Most pipeline bloat lives here.
 All exit criteria must be met — not some.
-If a rep can't answer "who is the decision maker and what is their buying process," the deal stays in Stage 2.
+A confirmed reply gets a deal into Stage 1; it does not advance it.
+"Interested in learning more" is not qualification.
+If a rep can't answer "who is the decision maker and what is their buying process," the deal stays in Stage 1.

 Solution Validation